sdrangan/introml/README.md

 * EE-UY / CS-UY 4563: Introduction to Machine Learning (Undergraduate)
 * EL-GY 9123: Introduction to Machine Learning (Graduate)

 Anyone is free to use and copy this material (at their own risk!).
+But, please cite the material if you use the material in your own class.

 ## Pre-requisites